tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 			 - no distinct oder, feint
 		 - Parasitic grape like vine,
 			 - large crackly leaves, smell like cardomom
+		 - Snake creature for grapes
 		 - rodent burrows arount the floor
 			 - creature has a long snout
+			 -
 		 - Bug cloud situation
 			 - large polyphonic static
-			 - small swarms about a three food
+			 - small swarms about a three foot cube of volume
+		 -
  - Core puzzle
 	 - What became of the soliders
 	 - What are they now